JaniLei/PhysicsProject/README.md

  PhysicsProject

- The program was shown running in person during class.
+ No video because the program was shown running in person during class.